 Blood specimen collection and analysis: In addition to the urine collection, trained phlebotomists will collect up to 5 mL of venous blood from each child (< 2.5% of total blood volume for infants > 2 kg).
 Blood spots will be collected for luminex testing of antibodies to intestinal parasites.
 Blood samples will be centrifuged within two hours of collection to separate the plasma and serum from the red blood cells.
 The plasma, serum and packed red blood cells will be separately aliquotted and will then be frozen and transported to the study’s labs in-country, where they will be stored at –80°C. Commercially available ELISA kits will be used to measure total IgG, IgG endotoxin core antibodies (Coaset EndoCAb), C-reactive protein (CRP), alpha-1 acid glycoprotein (AGP), interleukin 6 (IL-6), interleukin 1 (IL-1), tumor necrosis factor (TNF), and insulin-like growth factor 1 (IGF-1).
 At least 50 microliters of each serum sample will be reserved for nutritional markers (iron, vitamin A, folate, and B12) and the rest of the sample will be frozen to allow for the analysis of future parasite, environmental enteropathy, and stress biomarkers.
-Aliquots of the blood samples may be shipped to another country for the nutrient panel and telomere analyses.
+Aliquots of the blood samples may be shipped to the WASH Benefits lab at icddr,b (Bangladesh) and Stanford University (USA) and other countries for the nutrient panel, telomere analyses, and EE biomarker testing to ensure comparability between the WASH Benefits Kenya and Bangladesh sites.

 Stool specimen collection: Stool collection will require two visits to each household.
 On day 1, the field team will deliver to each caregiver a stool collection kit and instruct them how to collect stool from their children.
 Caregivers will be instructed to collect stool from their children on the following morning in the event that the child defecates before they report to a central location in the cluster for urine and serum sample collection.
 Caregivers will be instructed to have their child defecate in a plastic diaper or on a sheet of provided aluminum foil, to use a provided plastic scoop (integrated into a storage container) to collect ~10 mL of fresh stool from the top of the pile, and to either remain in their household for sample pickup or bring the collected specimens to the centralized test location.
 On day 1, staff will either collect at the household level or set up a central testing station for the blood sample collections in each cluster (details above).
 On day 2, staff will collect the stool samples.
 Field staff will aliquot stool specimens (either collected by the caregiver in the early morning, or collected by field staff at the central location) for the analysis of intestinal protozoan parasites (Giardia, Entamoeba histolytica, Cryptosporidium sp.) and environmental enteropathy stool biomarkers using ELISA.
 We will maintain a cold chain of 4°C until the samples are transported to central lab (<48 hrs) where they will be stored at –80°C until they are analyzed.
+Aliquots of the stool samples may be shipped to the WASH Benefits labs at icddr,b (Bangladesh) and Stanford University (USA) and other countries for the EE biomarker testing to ensure comparability between the WASH Benefits Kenya and Bangladesh sites.